Video game preservation: Emulation

 In the PC space, emulation of either a game engine or full operating system are available.
 In these cases, players are expected to own copies of the game to use the content files.
 DOSBox emulates a complete IBM PC compatible operating system allowing most games for older computers to be run on modern systems.
 Emulators also exist for older arcade games, such as MAME.

 Head of Xbox Game Studios Phil Spencer has also suggested that cloud gaming can help with emulation and preservation, as on the server backend for cloud gaming, more technical resources can be offered to support emulation in a manner that appears transparent to the end user.
 Spencer said "My hope (and I think I have to present it that way as of now) is as an industry we'd work on legal emulation that allowed modern hardware to run any (within reason) older executable allowing someone to play any game."
+Sony has made cloud emulation of select original PlayStation, PlayStation 2, PlayStation 3 and PlayStation Portable available to member in certain tiers of the subscription-based PlayStation Network service.